Peter Paul Rubens: Early life

 Jan Rubens became in 1570 the legal adviser of Anna of Saxony, the second wife of William I of Orange who at the time lived in Cologne.
 She later moved to Siegen about 90 kilometres from Cologne.
 Jan Rubens would visit her there while his family remained in Cologne.
-He had an affair with Anna of Saxony, which resulted in a pregnancy in 1571.
-Rubens was imprisoned in Dillenburg Castle and under threat of execution for his transgression.
-The illegitimate daughter, Christina of Dietz, was born on 22 August 1571.
+He and Anna of Saxony had an affair, which resulted in a pregnancy in 1571.
+Rubens was imprisoned in Dillenburg Castle and faced the threat of execution for his transgression.
+The adulterers' daughter, Christina of Dietz, was born on 22 August 1571.

-Thanks to the repeated pleas of his wife and by paying a bail bond of 6,000 thalers, Jan Rubens was permitted to leave prison after two years.
+Upon the repeated pleas of his wife and the payment of a bail bond of 6,000 thalers, Jan Rubens was permitted to leave prison after two years.
 The conditions of his release were a ban on practising as a lawyer and the obligation to take up residence in Siegen where his movements would be supervised.
 This put the rest of the family, who had joined Jan in Siegen, in financial difficulty.
 During this period two sons were born: Philip in 1574, followed in 1577 by Peter Paul who, although likely born in Siegen, was reportedly baptised in Cologne.
 Anna of Saxony died in 1577.
 The travel ban imposed on Jan Rubens was lifted in 1578 on condition that he not settle in the Prince of Orange's possessions nor in the hereditary dominions of the Low Countries and maintain the bail bond of 6,000 thalers as security.
 He was allowed to leave his place of exile in Siegen and to move the Rubens family to Cologne.
-While in Siegen, the family had of necessity belonged to the Lutheran Church in Cologne; the family now reconverted to Catholicism.
+While in Siegen, the family had of necessity belonged to the Lutheran Church in Cologne.
+The family now reconverted to Catholicism.
 The eldest son, Jan Baptist, who may also have been an artist, left for Italy in 1586.
 Jan Rubens died in 1587 and was buried in Cologne's St. Peter's Church, a Catholic church.
-The widow Maria Pypelinckx returned with the rest of the family (i.e. Blandina, Philip and Peter Paul) to Antwerp in 1590, where they moved into a house on the Kloosterstraat.
+In 1590 the widowed Maria Pypelinckx returned with the rest of the family (i.e. Blandina, Philip and Peter Paul) to Antwerp, where they moved into a house on the Kloosterstraat.